cozy/cozy-stack/docs/couchdb-quirks.md

    omit the `sort` operator on the query (except if you want the `descending` order).

+### Comparison of strings

+Comparison of strings is done using ICU which implements the Unicode Collation Algorithm, giving a dictionary sorting of keys.
+This can give surprising results if you were expecting ASCII ordering.
+Note that:

+- All symbols sort before numbers and letters (even the “high” symbols like tilde, `0x7e`)
+- Differing sequences of letters are compared without regard to case, so `a < aa` but also `A < aa` and `a < AA`
+- Identical sequences of letters are compared with regard to case, with lowercase before uppercase, so `a < A`.

 ## Old revisions

 CouchDB keeps for each document a list of its revision (or more exactly a tree